 How does this work?
 Peer-to-peer lending platforms allow you to give small bursts of capital to businesses or individuals while collecting an interest rate on the return.
-You get more money than you would if you placed it in a savings account, plus your risk is limited because the algorithms are doing much of the hard work for you.
+You get more money than you would if you placed it in a savings account, plus your investment risk is limited because the algorithms are doing much of the hard work for you.

 Once you identify the offer, you can dig in and do some research -- then, you can either take the deal or not.
 You'll have your risk evaluated based on a proprietary algorithm that includes employment and credit history, and you'll be able to decide to invest based on a variety of well-thought-out data.

 Related: Why Peer-to-Peer Lending Could Be a Good Investment Choice

 When it comes to a good investment option, Tom Sosnoff at Tastyworks says, "Trade small and trade often."
 What type should you trade?
 There are loads of vehicles, such as FOREX and stocks.
 The best way to make good money by investing when it comes to options is to jump in around 15 days before corporate earnings are released.
 What type should you buy?
 Money calls.